szstonelee/gointernal/slice.md

 len=6 cap=6 [1 2 3 0 0 0]
 ```

-The result is differnet from example 1.
-The last line output is [1 2 3 0 0 0] if compared to example 1's [1 2 3 4 5 6].
+The result is differnet from example one.
+The last line output is [1 2 3 0 0 0] if compared to example one's [1 2 3 4 5 6].

 Why?

-Because in f(), the _ptr in s is changed to totally new array which is created by make().
+Because in f(), the _ptr in s is changed to a totally new array which is created by make().

-s->_ptr in f() is differnt from a->_ptr in main(), so the backed arrays are different.
+s->_ptr in f() is differnt from b->_ptr in main(), so the backed arrays are different.

-In example 1, the _ptr in s and a is same, i.e. the backed array does not change.
+In example one, the _ptr in s and b is same, i.e. the backed array does not change.

 # slice nil

 Note:

-var a int[] is differnt from a := []int{}
+var b int[] is differnt from b := []int{}

 [Check nil for more details](nil.md)